What Is Specific Learning Disability

 Traditionally dyslexia was viewed as a disorder related to faulty processing of the basic sounds that comprise language10.
 However, recent research suggests that the core deficit causing difficulties in reading might be in the visual system, specifically the attentional component11.

-Effective interventions for dyslexia target several aspects of basic reading skill, including understanding letter-sound correspondence, vocabulary, comprehension, and fluency skills12.
+Effective interventions for dyslexia target several aspects of basic reading skills, including understanding letter-sound correspondence, vocabulary, comprehension, and fluency skills12.

 The goal with these interventions is to get the individuals with dyslexia to develop the skills needed to read both words that they have encountered before and those they haven’t.
 Encouragingly, studies have shown that using evidence-based interventions can help to improve and even prevent reading difficulties in younger children13.